UK parliamentary approval for military action

 In 2011, the government of the United Kingdom acknowledged that a constitutional convention had developed whereby the House of Commons should have an opportunity to debate the matter before troops are committed.
 It said that it proposed to observe that convention except when there was an emergency and such action would not be appropriate.

 In the United Kingdom, the monarch is the Head of the Armed Forces and the decision to deploy the armed forces in situations of armed conflict is currently a prerogative power.
-Constitutional convention requires that, in the event of a commitment of the armed forces to military action, typically authorisation of the King is announced by the Prime Minister, on behalf of the Crown.
-Decisions on military action of the King are issued within the Cabinet with advice.
-The King's Defence Council has power of command over members of the armed forces.
+Constitutional convention requires that, in the event of a commitment of the armed forces to military action, typically authorisation of the monarch is announced by the Prime Minister, on behalf of the Crown.
+Decisions on military action of the monarch are issued within the Cabinet with advice.
+The monarch's Defence Council has power of command over members of the armed forces.

 Parliamentary control over the armed forces is primarily based on the need of Acts of Parliament authorized by the monarch which govern enlistment and discipline to be annually renewed and approved by the monarch.
 Additionally, Acts of Parliament also affect the use of armed forces within the United Kingdom.

 Constitutional background

 The legal right to send the UK armed forces to war is part of the royal prerogative.
-These powers were originally the 'personal powers' of the monarch, but over time a convention has been established that most are used on advice of government ministers.
+These powers were originally the "personal powers" of the monarch, but over time a convention has been established that most are used on advice of government ministers.
 As the monarch increasingly relied on the advice of their ministers, and those ministers took responsibility for policy, the powers were effectively delegated to the ministers themselves.

-The King's Regulations for the Army state that the governance and command of the armed forces are "vested in His Majesty The King" who gives the Secretary of State responsibility for general defence, and the Defence Committee responsibility for the armed forces.
+The King's or Queen's Regulations for the Army state that the governance and command of the armed forces are vested in the monarch, who gives the Secretary of State responsibility for general defence, and the Defence Committee responsibility for the armed forces.
 Constitutional convention requires that the declaration of war or commitment of British armed forces is authorised by the Prime Minister on behalf of the Crown.
 Parliament has no official constitutional role in the process.
 However, ministers are still accountable to Parliament for the actions they take.

 Parliament does have the power to change the royal prerogative.
 The Bill of Rights 1689 gave Parliament the ability to abolish a power or place it on statutory footing instead.
-Any proposed law which does affect prerogative powers requires the King's Consent, although the armed forces, as servants of the King, can sometimes be a special case.
+Any proposed law which does affect prerogative powers requires the King or Queen's Consent, although the armed forces, as servants of the King, can sometimes be a special case.

-However the political controversy over whether to participate in military action, which covered the legal legitimacy as well as foreign policy questions, had been under discussion for many years.